Scripting

 - To print physical copies for your presenters to read at a lectern

-- To use to call your show if your venue does not have a reliable internet connection
+- To call your show if your venue does not have a reliable internet connection

 - To reference older copies of your script in the event that changes are made